 BOARD OF DIRECTORS

 a) The affairs of the Council shall be managed by a Board of Directors.
 The Board shall be composed of not less than six directors and not more than twelve.
-Members of the Board shall include representatives of international and global education organizations.
+Members of the Board shall include representatives of international cooperation or global citizenship and public engagement organizations .
 Up to four associate members may sit on the Board of Directors.
-In order to reflect the broader community, the Council shall ensure that the Board has equitable gender, racial and regional representation.
+In order to reflect the broader community, the Council shall ensure that the Board reflects the diversity of the OCIC membership as well as the population of Ontario.

-Any person, other than a corporation or society, may stand for election to the OCIC Board of Directors so long as they are either staff, or on the Board of Directors of member agencies of the Council, or have been officially appointed by the Board of Directors as a member agency.
-Each candidate shall be nominated by an OCIC member agency and seconded by another member agency.
+Any person, other than a corporation or society, may stand for election to the OCIC Board of Directors so long as they are either staff, or on the Board of Directors of member organizations of the Council, or have been officially appointed by the Board of Directors as a member organization.
+Each candidate shall be nominated by an OCIC member organization and seconded by another member organization.

-Any such person elected to the Board of Directors shall not represent any member agency but shall thereafter represent the Council for duties exercised as a Board member.
+Any such person elected to the Board of Directors shall not represent any member organization but shall thereafter represent the Council for duties exercised as a Board member.
 Board members will not have the right to vote or to be counted in determining a quorum at general or special meetings of the general membership; the member bodies concerned must appoint other representatives to the Council to exercise its vote.

 Each director shall be elected to hold office for two years until the second Annual General Meeting of the Council after their election, or until a successor shall has been duly elected and qualified.
 At each Annual General Meeting, those on the Board who have completed a two-year term shall be retired, but shall be eligible for re-election if otherwise qualified.
 Directors may sit on the Board for three consecutive terms whereupon they must take retirement for one year before becoming eligible for re-election.
 The Immediate Past-President, if not an elected and voting member of the Board, may be asked to sit on the Board as an ex-officio, non-voting participant.